Homemade Pesto with Walnuts

 Wash the basil and make sure to dry it before using.
 Toast the walnuts in a skillet to bring out their flavor and reduce the bitterness aspect. (optional).

-Add the basil, cheese, lemon juice, walnuts, and salt into a food processor.
+Add the basil, cheese, lemon juice, walnuts, and salt into the bowl of a food processor.

 Place the lid on and turn the processor on.

-Remove the pour spout to the lid and begin pouring in the olive oil.
+Remove the pour spout to the lid and begin pouring a steady stream of olive oil in.

 Blend until well combined.
 Taste test and ensure there is enough salt to your liking.
 Add any additional salt needed.